-Fire extinguishers labeled for a type D fire can contain a sodium chloride based dry powder extinguishing agent, but most of the fire extinguishers labeled Class D have components that are geared to a specific metal.
+The ones that are labeled for a type D fire can contain a sodium chloride based dry powder extinguishing agent, but most of the ones that are labeled Class D have components that are geared to a specific metal.

-OSHA recommends that these fire extinguishers are not more than 75 feet from the hazard.
+OSHA recommends that they are not more than 75 feet from the hazard.